planship/planship-docs/docs/concepts/plans.md

 ## Subscribing and unsubscribing customers

-A customer can be subscribed to a plan by either creating a new plan subscription for them, adding them to an existing subscription (e.g. a team subscription), or changing a plan on one of their active subscriptions.
+A customer can be subscribed to a plan by either creating a new plan subscription for them, adding them to an existing subscription (E.g. a team subscription), or changing a plan on one of their active subscriptions.

-Similarily, customers can be unsubscribed from a plan by deleting their active subscription, removing them from a subscription (e.g. a team subscription), or by letting their active subscription expire (no auto-renew) or renew to a different plan.
+Similarily, customers can be unsubscribed from a plan by deleting their active subscription, removing them from a subscription (E.g. a team subscription), or by letting their active subscription expire (no auto-renew) or renew to a different plan.

 ## Individual vs. team subscriptions